How

 Q. How would the recommended level be affected by a change in the percentage of the population protected?

-A. Reducing the 96th percentile value to the 50th percentile (i.e., protecting half the population) would increase the protective level value from 70 dB to 77 dB.
+A. Reducing the 96th percentile value to the 50th percentile (i.e., protecting half the population) would increase the protective level value from 70 dB to 77 dB.Q.
+Since agreement on the value of the intermittency correction is imperfect, what other values might be used?

 A. The estimated intermittency correction used in the Levels Document is 5 dB.
-The true intermittency correction is probably within the range 0 to 15 dB.
+The true intermittency correction is probably within the range 0 to 15 dB.Q.
+How accurate is the equal energy assumption?

 A. The equal energy assumption when applied to the long times (8 hours to 24, or 250 to 365 days) is fairly accurate.
-It may be subject to error
+It may be subject to errorQ.
+How meaningful are the basic studies of hearing damage risk?

 A. The probable errors of estimates in the three basic studies cannot be stated with absolute accuracy.
 There are a number of problems in extrapolating percentages of the population damaged from relatively high exposure levels to the protective level.
 Also, there is the problem of determining the amount of hearing damage when the control (non-exposed) population is subject to high levels of non-occupational noise.
 Thus, the 70 dB protective level is simply the best present estimate, subject to change if better data become available.